YOUR PILOT CAREER STARTS HERE

 Fill out our application form.

 We’ll arrange for a telephone interview.
-We will discuss the program details, guide you through the next steps, and ensure that this program meets your goals and expectations.
+We will discuss the course details, guide you through the next steps, and ensure that this course meets your goals and expectations.

 International students are not accepted.

-Once accepted into the program, a $5000 deposit is required to hold a slot in the ground school, due immediately upon final acceptance (contract).
+Once accepted into the course, a $5000 deposit is required to hold a slot in the ground school, due immediately upon final acceptance (contract).

 How long is the course?